WallStreetMojo

 Relevance and Uses

 These are the costs that shall change depending upon the output.
-Variable costs shall increase as the output increases, and these shall decrease as the output decreases.
-We cannot control these costs as these remain fixed and will only incur whenever there is the production of goods.
-These costs help to determine the total production cost, an individual contribution from a given product, etc.
+Variable costs shall increase as the output increases and decrease as the output decreases.
+These costs help determine the total production cost, an individual contribution from a given product, etc. We cannot control these costs as these remain fixed and will only incur when there is goods production.

 Recommended Articles